mugeshtn/TodoAppDockerised/readme.md

 # Todo Application

-This Todo application is full MERN based build, consists of a backend service, a frontend client, and a MongoDB database, all managed using Docker and Docker Compose.
+This Todo application is complete MERN based build, consists of a backend service, a frontend client, and a MongoDB database, all managed using Docker and Docker Compose.
 The backend is built with Express (Node.js), the frontend with React, and MongoDB is used for data storage.

 ## Project Structure